 Excellent communication and interpersonal skills for effectively dealing with a broad range of individuals at various levels within an organization.
-Excellent written communication skills for preparing various documents, reports, noting key issues and patterns.
+Excellent written communication skills for preparing various documents, reports, and executive-level correspondence.

-Administrative experience with abilities to set priorities, organize and coordinate work, anticipate needs, work under the pressure of deadlines and exercise good judgment, particularly with sensitive or confidential matters.
+Excellent organizational skills and administrative experience with abilities to set priorities, and coordinate office operation, anticipate needs, work under the pressure of deadlines and exercise good judgment, particularly with sensitive or confidential matters.

 Strong self-motivation skills for independently establishing effective working relationships with various organizations and faculty and staff at all levels of the organization and demonstrated ability to work as a member of a team.

-Bachelor's degree or an equivalent combination of education and experience and at least 3 years of experience from which comparable knowledge and skills can be acquired is necessary.
+A Bachelor's degree or an equivalent combination of education and experience and at least 4 years of experience from which comparable knowledge and skills can be acquired is necessary.